Portuguese flag waving, symbolizing the changes under the Portugal Nationality Law Reform and its impact on citizenship eligibility in 2025.

 Chega’s Proposal in the Portugal Nationality Law Reform – Stripping Citizenship for Serious Crimes

-While the Socialist Party’s proposal focuses on administrative reform and transitional measures, Chega’s version of the Portugal Nationality Law Reform is more punitive and nationalist, calling for the revocation of Portuguese citizenship following conviction for serious crimes.
+While the Socialist Party’s proposal emphasises administrative reform and transitional measures, by contrast Chega’s version of the Portugal Nationality Law Reform takes a more punitive and nationalist approach.
+Specifically, it calls for the revocation of Portuguese citizenship following convictions for serious crimes.

 Insertion of Article 69-D – Loss of Nationality